AA Financial Services privacy notice

-The AA group of companies and branded companies include: AA Financial Services Limited, AA PLC, Automobile Association Developments Limited (including AA Breakdown Services, AA Driving School and BSM), Automobile Association Insurance Services Limited, and AA Underwriting Insurance Services Limited ('AA Group').
+The AA group of companies and branded companies include: AA Financial Services Limited, AA Limited, Automobile Association Developments Limited (including AA Breakdown Services, AA Driving School and BSM), Automobile Association Insurance Services Limited, and AA Underwriting Insurance Services Limited ('AA Group').

 The data controllers of our financial services products are AA Financial Services Limited and, separately, the provider of your financial services products.
 If there's a different data controller, this will be stated in the terms and conditions of the product or in a separate product privacy notice.